SakshiChak/js-Chai-aur-code/10_classes_and_oop/notes.md

 ## 4 Pillars of OOP

 1. **Abstraction:**
-   - Simplifying complex systems by modeling classes based on real-world entities.
+   - Hiding complex implementation details and showing only the necessary features.

 2. **Encapsulation:**
-   - Bundling data (properties) and methods that operate on the data into a single unit (class).
+   - Wrapping data and methods into a single unit or class.

 3. **Inheritance:**
-   - A mechanism for creating a new class that is a modified version of an existing class.
+   - Objects can inherit properties and methods from another object.

 4. **Polymorphism:**
-   - The ability of different objects to be treated as instances of the same class.
+   - The ability to call the same method on different objects and have each of them respond in their own way.